getlantern/lantern/README.md

 # go-update: Automatically update Go programs from the internet

-go-update allows programs to update themselves from the internet, replacing their executable file with a new binary. go-update allows Go application developers to create user experiences which require no user interaction to update to new versions.
+go-update allows a program to update itself by replacing its executable file with a new version.
+It provides the flexibility to implement different updating user experiences like auto-updating, or manual user-initiated updates.
+It also boasts advanced features like binary patching and code signing verification.

-## Example simple update
 Updating your program to a new version is as easy as:

 	err, errRecover := update.New().FromUrl("http://release.example.com/2.0/myprogram")